Immigration to Belgium

 Belgium a beautiful, small, clean country with marvelous architecture in the northwestern Europe.
 Surrounded by France, The Netherlands, Germany and Luxembourgh.
-This is one of the smallest and highly populated countries, famous for Waffles, beer, medieval towns, Renaissance architecture and hosts the headquarters of the European Union and NATO.
+Belgium is one of the smallest and highly populated countries, famous for Waffles, beer, medieval towns, Renaissance architecture and hosts the headquarters of the European Union and NATO.
 Belgium is also well known for the Manneken Pis, Flower Carpet, Automium and its chocolates.
-Brussels is the capital city of this country.
-This is historical and a major city of this country.
-This nation has plenty of creative minds, thousands of castles and lit highways.
+Brussels is the capital city which is also historical and a very big.
+Belgium has plenty of creative minds which can be seen in thousands of castles and lit highways.
 The main city Antwerp is the capital of the whole European Continent and second largest town.
-Antwerp is also famous as the diamond capital of the world as in its centre, there are centuries old diamond district houses, thousand of diamond traders, diamond cutters and polishers.
-It’s one of the world’s wealthiest countries.
-Exploring the city by cycle is a better option, excepting by cabs or metro.
-Belgium is one of the richest countries in the world and has one of the highest GDP per capita.
-This country is also the founding member of World Bank, NATO, WTO, OECD and Eurozone.
+Antwerp is known as the diamond capital of the world as its a center of centuries old diamond district houses, thousand of diamond traders, diamond cutters and polishers.
+Belgium is regarded as the world’s wealthiest countries in terms of GDP.
+It will be wonderful to explore the cities by cycle.
+Belgium is also the founding member of World Bank, NATO, WTO, OECD and Eurozone.

 Belgium borders are open for visitors, travelers, vacationers, etc., however it is required to take high degree of caution.
 Regulation regarding Covid-19 has been eased in Belgium.
 Face masks are mandatory only in the hospitals or healthcare facility providing centers.
 Non-essential travel from outside the European Union, ban is lifted by the Belgium authorities.
 Now there is no need to fill the Passenger Locator Form (PLF) or showing the vaccination certificate or Covid-19 Negative test report.
 Also the quarantine requirement after arriving in Belgium has been removed.
 There are restrictions on the individuals coming from the high risk country.
 Entry and exit conditions can be changed according to the situation at a short notice, at that time contact the nearest Belgium consulate or embassy for more details.
 Travelers must ensure that they have proper travel health insurance.
 Public transports are operating inside Belgium.
 The only suggestion is that individuals should take precaution like to use face mask and sanitizers to avoid any emergencies later.